MERT-CKR/Sky-AutoPianoPlayer/README.md

 * To delete any saved music, open the `database.csv` file and delete the corresponding entry.

-* This script simulates key presses on your keyboard to play the music.
+* This script automatically presses keys on your keyboard to play the music.
+If the focus is on a text document, it will type there.

 * To stop the script, press the " key 2-3 times.

 * First, open the game and equip your instrument.

-* Then, you can start using the application.

 * Remember, the application simulates key presses.
 If you attempt to close the game before closing the program, it will continue to press keys, potentially resulting in unexpected behavior.